sous-chefs/chef-splunk/README.md

 default Splunk settings.
 The latter is desirable for maintaining settings after an upgrade of the Splunk Enterprise server software.

+* Breaking Change *
+As of v6.0.0, sub-resources of the `splunk_app` provider will no longer notify restarts to the `service[splunk]` resource.
+Restarts of the service must be handled explicitly by the `splunk_app` caller.
+This allows end-users of the resource more control of when splunkd gets restarted; especially in cases where an app does not require a restart when its files are updated.

 #### Actions
 * `:install`: Installs a Splunk app or deployment app.
 This action will also update existing app config files, as needed
 * `:remove`: Completely removes a Splunk app or deployment app from the Splunk Enterprise server